HPEATG/DeCore/README.md

 	library_path   = /usr/share/ansible/atg_modules
 	remote_tmp     = $HOME/.ansible/tmp

-Source source_me file

-	source source_me
+You can overide the location of the hostfile inventory using:

+	ansible-playbook -i <path to inventory directory>  <playbook>

-Create a minimum of three virtual machines named
+Create a minimum of three virtual machines however five works much better

 	az1-atg-dcore-01
 	az1-atg-dcore-02
 	az1-atg-dcore-03
+	az1-atg-dcore-04
+	az1-atg-dcore-05

 The virtual machines *must* be running the latest Debian "jessie" release (aka "testing").
 For instructions on how to upgrade HP Cloud "wheezy" images to "jessie", see [HOWTO-build-testing-image](blob/devel/HOWTO-build-testing-image.md).

 Add the VM hosts ip's to your ~/.ssh/config.

-Modify this to the IP's you want to connect to.
+	ansible-playbook inventory.yml

+This will output a ssh_config file that you can then append to your current ~/.ssh/config

 	Host az1-atg-dcore-01
 	Hostname x.x.x.x